 - Availability- The system or application must be available to the authorized users whenever they want to use it.

-How can we design a secure web application?
+How can we design a secure web application security?

 The first step to designing a web applications security is to know and acknowledge the probable threats.
 This is done to identify your application’s design and architecture and the areas which a user mistakenly or attackers with malicious intent might target.
 Once the threats are analyzed, we’ll have to design the required security keeping in mind the tried and tested security measures.
 The developers must design secure, robust and hack-resistant application by using proper coding techniques and a firewall that is hard to breach.
 The development and design of the application layer software must be assisted by a secure host and network.